sdhutchins/cookiecutter-python-package/README.md

-# cookiecutter-python-project
+# cookiecutter-python-package

-A simple cookiecutter python project for personal usage.
+A simple cookiecutter python package for personal usage.

 ## Requirements